 The range of devices don’t disappoint either.
 The Galaxy Note 10, for example, will impress any exec with its dynamic control S Pen and sheer power.

 3. Firmware updates

 Keeping your whole fleet on the latest firmware is a security essential.
-But leaving your users to press the button leads to patchy results.
+But leaving this responsibility in the hands of users can often lead to patchy results.

 Look out for brands that allow you to update firmware remotely via your mobile device management software.
-Good systems let you update manually, schedule for regular upgrades and choose specific times.
+Good systems allow you to update manually, schedule for regular upgrades and choose specific times.

 Ideally, you should also be able to test version updates and new apps.
 This lets you make sure everything is stable before you roll things out across your whole business.